juhahinkula/github-api/README.md

 When the button is clicked use enterd keyword in fetch.
 Update the list to show results based on the user's search term.

-Handle empty input and show a message or do nothing.
+Handle empty input and show a message if keyword is empty.

 Example output: